tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 - `attributeName` (string): Required if `attributeId` is not provided.
 Does not work if descriptive names are [masked](https://help.optimizely.com/hc/en-us/articles/208997878-Project-Settings-Privacy#masking_descriptive_names) in the Optimizely client

 ##### *Returns*
-- The uploaded attribute value, if a customer profile has been uploaded for the current user.
-- `undefined` if any of the following are true:
+The uploaded attribute value, or `undefined` if any of the following are true:
-  - A customer profile still needs to be [uploaded](/rest/customer-profiles/#customer_profiles) for the current user.
+- A customer profile still needs to be [uploaded](https://help.optimizely.com/hc/en-us/articles/216307487#upload) for the current user.
-  - A customer profile has been uploaded, but it does not include the desired attribute.
+- A profile has been uploaded, but it does not include the desired attribute.
 - The Optimizely client is waiting for fresh data from the DCP service.

+##### *Throws*
-- Throws an error if any of the following are true:
+If any of the following are true:
-  - The specified attribute does not exist.
+- The specified attribute does not exist
-  - The specified attribute is not content-enabled.
+- The attribute is not content-enabled
 - The attribute is specified by name even though names are [masked](https://help.optimizely.com/hc/en-us/articles/208997878-Project-Settings-Privacy#masking_descriptive_names) in the Optimizely client

 ##### *Examples*
 ```js